The Freedom Of Traveling Light

 Too many "just in case" items.

-I Don’t Want A Huge Suitcase Anymore
+I No Longer Want A Giant Suitcase

 No waiting at baggage claim.

-Travel feels simpler when your belongings feel lighter.
+Travel feels lighter when your belongings do.

-I Still Want To Feel Like Myself While Traveling
+I Still Want To Feel Like Myself

-I still want to feel comfortable.
+I still want to feel put together.

-A Neutral Color Palette Changes Everything
+A Neutral Wardrobe Changed Everything

 Black.